Memorable Manitobans: Robert Smith (1880-1944)

 Manager, municipal official.

-Born at Coatbridge, Scotland, he moved to the United States and worked for the United States Steel Corporation at Erie, Pennsylvania before relocating to Winnipeg and Selkirk in 1922, where he assumed the position of Manager at the Manitoba Rolling Mills at Selkirk.
+Born at Coatbridge, Scotland in 1880, he moved to the United States and worked for the United States Steel Corporation at Erie, Pennsylvania before relocating to Winnipeg and Selkirk in 1922, where he assumed the position of Manager at the Manitoba Rolling Mills at Selkirk.
 He was first Vice-President of the Selkirk General Hospital Board (1928), Mayor of Selkirk (1936-1937), and Chairman of the Victory Loan Drive (1942).
-He and his wife Agnus Smith had two children: Hugh Lindsay Smith (1909-1975) and Marjory Jean Smith (?-1998, wife of William Webster Fotheringham).
-Following two months of illness, he died at his Selkirk residence, 586 Eveline Street, on 25 February 1944 and was buried in Mapleton St. Clement’s Anglican Cemetery.
-He is commemorated by Robert Smith School, constructed in 1959 at 300 Sophia Street in Selkirk.
+He and his wife Agnus Smith (?-?) had two children: Hugh Lindsay Smith (1909-1975) and Marjory Jean Smith (?-1998, wife of William Webster Fotheringham).
+Following two months of illness, he died at his Selkirk home, 586 Eveline Street, on 25 February 1944 and was buried in the Mapleton St. Clement’s Anglican Cemetery.
+He is commemorated by Robert Smith School in Selkirk.

 “Selkirk Hospital affairs gratifying,” Winnipeg Free Press, 29 March 1928, page 9.